trustoverip/spec-up-t-website/docs/developer-documentation/code-overview/workflow-abstraction.md

 ## Menu option `[8] Freeze specification`

-Creates a snapshot of the current `index.html` and place it in the version index.
+Creates a snapshot of the current `index.html` and places it in the version index.

 #version #snapshot